Corporate team strategizing with AI to align sales and marketing goals

 Within the sales and marketing tango, sales teams go fast and and hard while marketing makes moves with the expressway leading into next year in mind.

-Marketing, however, thinks and acts with a broader perspective 一 creating strategies and contact that reach a targeted audience with the goal of nurturing them through a funnel over time.
+Meanwhile, marketing thinks and acts with a broader perspective 一 creating strategies and content that reach a larger targeted audience with the goal of nurturing them over time.

-How do we get them to harmonize?
-Well, that’s where AI steps in, offering a more appealing tune for both to jam out to.
+So, how do we get both teams to harmonize?
+That’s where AI comes in, offering a more appealing tune to rock out to.

 How Do You Balance Sales and Marketing Priorities Using AI?
 Here’s How It’s Done.

-• Gather Your Data: That diverse goldmine of insights found in your CRM tools, website analytics and social media engagement.
+• Gather Your Data: That diverse goldmine of insights found across CRM tools, website analytics and social media.

-• Tap AI – IBM Watson, Tableau, ChatGPT: These AI tools can analyze customer behavior, predict trends and identify high-potential leads.
-This means sales get immediate and actionable insights, and marketing gains a deeper understanding of long-term customer trends and preferences.
-For sales this means optimized sales pitches, improved management of territories and hard “ready to buy” signals based on data.
-For marketing this means enhanced customer segmentation, content optimization recommendations and customer journey insights.
+• Tap AI – IBM Watson, Tableau, ChatGPT: These AI tools can analyze customer behavior, anticipate trends and help identify high-potential leads, right before visualizing it all for you.
+This means sales get immediate and actionable insights and marketing gains a deeper understanding of long-term customer trends and preferences.
+For sales this also means optimized sales pitches, improved management of territories and solid “ready to buy” signals based on data.
+Marketing gets data-backed content optimization recommendations, enhanced audience segmentation insights and deeper visibility into the customer journey.

-• Why This Rocks: It’s a win-win served up by AI’s unbiased insights that paint a picture that respects both the sprint and the marathon.
+• Why This Rocks: It’s a win-win served up by unbiased AI-insights that respect both the sales sprint and the marketing marathon.

-• Why This is Different: We’re making next-level decisions that blend both the immediate and what’s on the horizon in sales and marketing.
+• Why This is Different: We’re making next-level decisions based on a blend of both the immediate and what’s on the horizon before any of it happens.

 • Possible Pitfalls: Same old, same old.
 If a fear of data or trying new things persists, the magic of AI is stalled.

-• The Hidden BonusWhen AI dissolves the pesky old barriers, it opens the door for innovative thinking and creativity that can kickstart processes like alignment of marketing and sales with conversational AI at scale, AI-powered ABM and more.
+• The Hidden BonusWhen AI dissolves the pesky old barriers, it opens the door for innovative thinking and creativity that can kickstart processes like alignment of marketing and sales with conversational AI at scale, ABM powered by AI, and more.

 AI in Sales and Marketing Alignment: Maximizing Customer Feedback Like Never Before

-Remember those golden customer insights sales takes in on the front lines day in and day out?
+You know those golden customer insights that sales takes in from the front lines day after day?
 The pain points, the praises and recommendations for improvement?

 Well, because no one is talking to one another, it stays in the sales silo.
-It’s just as much the fault of the marketing team, who fails to ask for that info.
+It’s just as much the fault of the marketing team which fails to regularly ask for it.
 It’s a full-on communication breakdown.

-And this feedback, remember, is not just random comments dropped during customer intro and consulting calls.
-It’s the voice of the market giving direct feedback on your product or service.
+And this feedback, remember, isn’t just random noise dropped during discovery or sales support calls.
+It’s the voice of the market — real signals surfaced in conversation about how your product is perceived, where it succeeds or where it’s falling short.

-But per usual, both groups suffer the consequences of this failure as those insights could easily shift a marketing campaign or refine a sales pitch instead of dying on the vine
+But per usual, both groups suffer the consequences of zero communication.
+Insights that could easily shift a marketing campaign or refine a sales pitch end up dying on the vine

 How to fix this?
 Well, that’s where AI comes in.